thetastate1/AIqua/README.md

 The initial focus of this project is making stony coral easier to grow and propogate, but the functionality applies to freshwater and saltwater aquariums and aquaculture.

+AIqua is intended to be a powerful, scalable, and more cost effective solution than propritarty solutions available on the market.

 ## Can I use AIqua?
 AIqua can be used by anyone regardless of your technical or coding experience.